a volunteer in a red apron is licked on the cheek by a large golden brown dog with black stripes

 Chow Time

 Spreading the word about your food drive is important.
 Here are some easy, downloadable files that can help!
-You can add the dates of your drive, organization name, or just leave them blank.
+You can update the poster and handout with the dates of your drive, and share the digital graphic on social media to help spread the word.

 FAQ